bca-95/hclust/README.md

-* The instruction file needs modification.
-Will be done soon
 # Revised hierarchical clustering (RHCC)
 ## Objective
 This tool is an improved version of the hierarchical clustering algorithm, renamed **revised hierarchical clustering** or **RHCC**.<br>